Boise Water Quality at a Glance

 Test Your Water

-Contact Veolia Water Idaho customer service at (208) 343-5421 for information about water testing options.
-Independent testing is especially recommended for homes with private wells or specific concerns about arsenic, chromium-6, or PFAS contamination.
+Contact Veolia Water Idaho at (208) 343-5421 for information about water testing options and your most recent Consumer Confidence Report.
+Independent testing is especially recommended for homes with private wells or specific concerns about arsenic, chromium-6, or PFAS.
+If you are served by Capitol Water Corporation, contact your provider directly regarding current PFAS compliance status.

 Conserve Water

-Practice water conservation to help manage peak summer demand that can reach 97 million gallons daily.
-Consider drought-resistant landscaping and efficient irrigation systems, especially since many neighborhoods rely on expensive treated water rather than canal irrigation.
+Practice water conservation to help manage peak summer demand, which can reach approximately 97 million gallons daily — more than four times the winter baseline.
+Consider drought-resistant landscaping and efficient irrigation systems.
+Many Boise-area neighbourhoods rely entirely on treated drinking water for outdoor use rather than lower-cost pressurised irrigation — connecting to irrigation systems where available can significantly reduce summer bills.

 Consider Filtration for Key Contaminants

-While Boise’s water meets federal standards, third-party testing found concerning levels of arsenic, hexavalent chromium, and disinfection byproducts.
-Consider NSF-certified reverse osmosis or activated carbon filters (NSF/ANSI Standard 58) for drinking water if you have health concerns about these contaminants.
+While Boise’s water meets federal standards, third-party testing has found concerning levels of arsenic, hexavalent chromium, and disinfection byproducts.
+An NSF-certified reverse osmosis system (NSF/ANSI Standard 58) is the most effective residential option for reducing arsenic, chromium-6, PFAS, and disinfection byproducts simultaneously.
+Activated carbon (Standard 53) is a lower-cost option for byproducts alone.

 Understand Your Water Bill